theophilec/PAC-Bayes-ILE-Structured-Prediction/README.md

 # PAC-Bayesian ILE Structured Prediction

-This repository accompanies the JMLR submission **A PAC-Bayesian Perspective on Structured Prediction with Implicit Loss Embeddings** by Théophile Cantelobre, Benjamin Guedj, María Pérez-Ortiz and John Shawe-Taylor.
+This repository accompanies the JMLR submission **A PAC-Bayesian Perspective on Structured Prediction with Implicit Loss Embeddings** by Théophile Cantelobre (Mines ParisTech, Inria), Benjamin Guedj (Inria, UCL), María Pérez-Ortiz (UCL) and John Shawe-Taylor (UCL).

 The pre-print is available here: *link coming soon*.